whatmakeart/whatmakeart.github.io/content/sewing/how-to-duplicate-a-pants-pattern.md

 ---
 title: How to Copy a Pants Pattern
 date: 2023-05-23T21:59:40
-lastmod: 2023-09-27T17:24:15
+lastmod: 2024-07-20T13:17:13
 ---

 This tutorial will show you how to copy a pants pattern from an existing pair of pants without destroying the pants or taking the pants apart.

 ## Prerequisites

-To complete this tutorial you should be familiar with [How to Duplicate a T-Shirt Pattern](./how-to-duplicate-a-t-shirt-pattern.md) & [How-to-Sew-Six-Basic-Seams](./how-to-sew-six-basic-seams.md)
+To complete this tutorial you should be familiar with [How to Duplicate a T-Shirt Pattern](./how-to-duplicate-a-t-shirt-pattern.md) & [How to Sew Six Basic Seams](./how-to-sew-six-basic-seams.md)

 ## Instructions

-<div class="responsive-iframe-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/BqeE2gqSrIc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>
+<div class="iframe-16-9-container"><iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/BqeE2gqSrIc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

-# Pants Pattern

 ## Front Leg Piece